 I’m a non-Jew who practices Messianic Judaism.

 What does that mean?
 That’s a great question.
 If you ask 50 different people, you’re likely to get as many as 50 different answers.
 For me, it means I’m a worshiper of the God of Abraham, Isaac & Jacob, and a follower of Yeshua, known in most of the English-speaking world as Jesus.
 It also means that my faith community is a synagogue, not a church.
-I observe the Torah, to one degree or another.
-To simplify things, I’ll summarize it by calling it what others call it: “Jewish stuff”.
-You see, that’s all it is to some people, but in truth, where I’m at today in my faith walk is a result of a lifetime of learning, growing and pressing in towards a faith expression that is hopefully consistent with the intention of the apostles.
+I observe the Torah, to one degree or another, depending upon (of course) how a person defines what that looks like.
+In truth, where I’m at today in my faith walk is a result of a lifetime of learning, growing and pressing in towards a faith expression that is hopefully consistent with the intention of the apostles.

-What I’m really about is trying to follow my Lord in a way that is more consistent with the biblical testimony.
-I’m not pretending to be a Jew.
-I just want to worship God the way He expects us to.
+What I’m really about is trying to follow Yeshua in a way that is more consistent with the biblical testimony.

 I was raised as a Roman Catholic in southern New England by morally responsible and hard-working middle-class parents.
-I’m more comfortable running my own business than working for others, like my father before me.
 I’ve had some stops and starts in my professional career, and have blown some opportunities along the way, but I have spunk and I keep trying.

 In college, at the age of 19, I had a very personal encounter with God that changed my life forever.
 One of the results of this was that I shifted out of Catholicism and migrated into Evangelicalism.
 I felt this was necessary at the time.